AV-98 Ingram Unit 1 1/24

 Left thigh plate opens to store spare bullets.
 Bullets can also be placed into the revolver.

 It's all quality stuff here.
-The fit, finish and attention to detail is just extraordinary.
-Yeah it comes with a steep price but quality of this caliber is few and far between.
-I meant what I said at the begining of this article.
+The fit, finish, and attention to detail is just extraordinary.
+Yeah, it comes with a steep price but quality of this caliber is few and far between.
+I meant what I said at the beginning of this article.
 It is, as of this review, the very best that Japan has to offer in the way of toy/collectible technology.
-It gives me hope for future larger scale items like the SDF-1 Macross (announced) or maybe a 1/60 Zentradi Battle Pod (pure speculation on my part.)
+It gives me hope for future larger-scale items like the SDF-1 Macross (announced) or maybe a 1/60 Zentradi Battle Pod (pure speculation on my part.)
 Get one while they're available at retail; I am positive the price on this piece will only rise to ridiculous heights once it goes out of production.